RadhikaG1604/CRM_Sales_Analysis/README.md

 3. Building the dashboard:
    The final phase focused on visualizing insights through interactive charts and adding filters for regional offices and sales managers.

-Detailed analysis can be viewed [here](https://docs.google.com/spreadsheets/d/1521SgetCDsymTiDMGmCd5Yd7veaobpdblM2rp4LZOFo/edit#gid=1718713219)!
+Detailed analysis and the dashboard can be viewed [here](https://docs.google.com/spreadsheets/d/1521SgetCDsymTiDMGmCd5Yd7veaobpdblM2rp4LZOFo/edit#gid=1718713219)!

 ## Key Insights and Recommendations